Anders-Telus/github-templates-demo/README.md

 4. To start with env file `docker-compose --env-file ./config/.env.dev -f docker-compose.otel-collector.yml up`
 5. Run `docker-compose up` to spin up the services
 6. Run `docker-compose down` to bring down the service

+### Clean up Guide

+- use ./mongo-clean-up.sh to clean up old files for mongo db